Effect of External Impact on Entrance Region Fluid Flow.

 In this study a theoretical account of the flow of blood in the entrance region of an artery subjected to an axial impact is presented.
 A procedure based on the numerical solution of the momentum-integral equation is used.
 The unsteady entrance flow rate which is required for the solution is obtained from the linearized Navier-Stokes equations and the knowledge of pressure-time history and impact force.
 The entrance region velocity profiles and friction forces are calculated.
 (A)

-X. J. Avula and H. L. Destreicher, "Effect of External Impact on Entrance Region Fluid Flow.," Unknown, Jan 1975.
+X. J. Avula and H. L. Destreicher, "Effect of External Impact on Entrance Region Fluid Flow.,", Jan 1975.

 Mechanical and Aerospace Engineering